Pete0729/tiny-http-server/README.md

 # Tiny HTTP Server

 This project implements a simple HTTP server in C++.
-It is designed to be lightweight and easy to use, making it suitable for educational purposes and small applications.
+It is designed to be lightweight and easy to use, making it suitable for educational purposes.
+This was simply an attempt at brushing up on C++.
+Hopefully I will be adding to this and making it a legitimate portfolio project eventually

 ## Project Structure

 ```
 tiny-http-server
-├── .vscode
-│   ├── launch.json
-│   └── settings.json
 ├── CMakeLists.txt
 ├── src
 │   └── main.cpp
+|   └── server.cpp
 ├── include
 │   └── server.hpp
 └── README.md